OpenBMB/BMList/README.md

 We maintain a [website]() to show statistics of big models.

-In the website, we currently present five figures, which are previwed below.
+In the website, we currently present five figures, which are previewed below.
 Any ideas for new figures are welcomed!

 ### Big Model Trend